 Robbins officials used the funds for a variety of purposes.
-Specific disbursements were made for employee payroll; employee insurance expenses; to repair vehicles; repairs to Village property; and general Village expenses such as fuel for Village vehicles.
-Exhibit 1-3 shows in detail the amount and purpose for Robbins' cash disbursements from the MEDF account during calendar year 2010.
+Specific disbursements were made for employee payroll and employee insurance expenses.
+Exhibit 1-3 shows in detail the amount and purpose for Robbins' cash disbursements from the MEDF account during calendar year 2011.